 Vivani Medical, Inc. ("Vivani," the "Company," "we," "us," "our" or similar terms) is a preclinical stage biopharmaceutical company which develops miniaturized, subdermal implants utilizing its proprietary NanoPortalTM technology to enable long-term, near constant-rate delivery of a broad range of medicines to treat chronic diseases.
 Vivani uses this platform technology to develop and potentially commercialize drug implant candidates, alone or in collaboration with pharmaceutical company partners to address a leading cause of poor clinical outcomes in the treatment of chronic disease, medication non-adherence.
-According to the US Centers for Disease Control and Prevention (CDC), adherence is defined as the extent to which an individual's behavior, including taking medications, corresponds to recommendations from a health care provider.
-For example, approximately 50% of patients treated for type 2 diabetes are medication non-adherent, which can lead to poor clinical outcomes.
-We are developing a portfolio of miniature, sub-dermal drug implant candidates that, unlike most oral and injectable medicines, are designed with the goal of guaranteeing medication adherence by delivering therapeutic drug levels for up to 6 months or the life of the implant.
+For example, approximately 50% of patients treated for type 2 diabetes are non-adherent to their medicines, which can lead to poor clinical outcomes.
+We are developing a portfolio of miniature, sub-dermal drug implant candidates that, unlike most oral and injectable medicines, are designed with the goal of guaranteeing adherence by delivering therapeutic drug levels for up to 6 months or longer.
 In addition, our aim is to minimize fluctuations in patients' drug levels through the use of our NanoPortal technology, which may improve the tolerability profiles for medicines that produce side effects associated with fluctuating drug levels in the blood.

-Vivani resulted from the August 2022 business combination of Second Sight Medical Products, Inc. (Second Sight) and Nano Precision Medical, Inc. (NPM).
-Since inception, Vivani's main priority has been the further development of the Company's lead program, NPM-119, a miniature, 6-month, GLP-1 implant candidate for the treatment of patients with type 2 diabetes under the Company's Biopharm Division (formerly NPM).
-In parallel, Vivani's new management team remained committed to identifying and exploring strategic options for the Neuromodulation Division (formerly Second Sight) that will enable further development of its pioneering neurostimulation systems to help patients recover critical body functions.
+Vivani resulted from the business combination of Second Sight Medical Products, Inc. ("Second Sight") and Nano Precision Medical, Inc. ("NPM").
+Vivani's main priority is the further development of the company's lead programs NPM-115 and NPM-119, which are miniature, 6-month, GLP-1 implant candidates for the treatment of chronic weight management and patients with type 2 diabetes, respectively.
+In parallel, Vivani's management team remained committed to identifying and exploring strategic options for the Neuromodulation Division (formerly Second Sight) that will enable further development of its pioneering neurostimulation systems from legacy company Second Sight aimed at helping patients recover critical body functions.